Uber vs. Lyft: Pros and Cons of Each Rideshare Service

 In this age of the booming side hustle, ridesharing has become commonplace.
 Anyone with a car, a driver’s license and a cleared background check can potentially offer people rides and earn extra cash for doing so, but which service is best and what is the experience like?

 Uber is a technology company based in San Francisco, Calif.
 It’s best known for being a ride-sharing service but since its start in 2009, the company has been expanding its mission.
-It’s actively working on initiatives that move people forward, like self-driving technology, urban air transport, more seamless professional travel experiences and easier access to healthcare and food, such as Uber Eats.
+Uber Eats, for example, offers food delivery.
+And Uber is actively working on initiatives that move people forward, like self-driving technology, urban air transport, more seamless professional travel experiences and easier access to healthcare.

 Uber has made a bold sustainability pledge to become a fully electric, zero-emission platform by 2040.
 Its goal is for all rides to happen in zero-emission vehicles or alternatively, to happen on public transit or with micromobility.